Boston Family Photographer - How to Prep for an In-Home Maternity or Newborn Session

 6. Think about story telling

 As a photographer, I'm always trying to tell your story through my photographs.
 Instead of creating "posed" situations, think about creating a task-based timeline that genuinely shows us who you and your family are.
+Capturing your morning routine or your newborn taking a bath - there’s so much we can do to make the session more authentically you.
 I'd love to help you do this!